 When The Good Place broadcasts an almost brutally lighthearted livestream on YouTube in which the sentient robot Janet blinks cheerfully into her void for five hours, it's hard not to think — if only for a moment — about how retreating into an empty void actually seems comforting as a way to escape from reality.
 Which brings us to the inevitable question: Why is television contemplating the purpose of our existence now?

 Much has been written tying the cultural anxiety surrounding the Trump presidency to the rise and continued success of these shows.
 And yes, Howell notes that "television is always, at least in part, reacting to sociocultural changes," pointing out that the post-9/11 Bush era was when we saw the first crop of aforementioned existential dramedies like Joan of Arcadia and Wonderfalls.
 But it's still far too simplistic to pin this existential comedy trend on the current political climate.

-Both Schur and Leslye Headland, co-creator of Russian Doll, suggest that they created their respective shows because, when given a wide latitude of creative freedom for their next project, they wanted to tell impactful stories they felt hadn't been told before.
+Both Schur and Russian Doll co-creator Leslye Headland suggest that their respective shows were the result of being given creative freedom to tell new, impactful stories.
 For Schur, that meant proving a high-concept sitcom with a positive message about making the world a better place could appeal to a wide audience on basic cable.
-"For me, the things that matter are human relationships and a general sense of empathy and kindness toward other people," he says emphatically, "and a ton of really silly jokes.”
+"For me, the things that matter are human relationships and a general sense of empathy and kindness toward other people," he says, "and a ton of really silly jokes.”